Comparing Ethical Investments

 - Values - users are invited to use a sliding scale to indicate which issues are most of concern - these are then matched with the avoidance strategies of the funds

-- Approach - users are asked to rank their preferred investment approach according to the importance of avoiding sectors and companies, choosing companies with higher standards (verified ESG management), high past returns (recognising that past returns are not necessarily a good guide to future returns) and the level of fees paid to providers.
+- Approach - users are asked to rank their preferred investment approach according to the importance of avoiding sectors and companies, choosing companies with higher standards (verified ESG management), high past returns (recognising that past returns are not necessarily a good guide for future returns) and the level of fees paid to providers.

 - Risk preference - users define their risk category through a combination of their time horizon for investing and their choice of different trade-offs between risk and return.
 The categorisation of those preferences into different risk categories is based on the criteria used on the Commission for Financial Capability's Sorted website.

-Investors will be encouraged to seek the guidance of a certified Financial Advisor if they are unsure or if they have questions on the right fund for their personal circumstances.
+Investors are encouraged to seek the guidance of a certified Financial Advisor if they are unsure or if they have questions on the right fund for their personal circumstances.
 The Mindful Money platform includes a list of the registered financial advisors who are certified by RIAA, members of RIAA or members of the Principles for Responsible Investment (PRI).

 The Mindful Money platform provides extensive information on each fund to enable the user to make an informed decision about switching to a more responsible fund or opening a new KiwiSaver account.
 Most information is drawn from quarterly filings by the Fund Providers on the Disclose database.
 Further information is drawn from the fund’s website and Mindful Money analysis of KiwiSaver fund policies.